Authentication

 MediaManager supports multiple authentication methods.
 Email/password authentication is the default, but you can also enable OpenID Connect (OAuth 2.0) for integration with external identity providers.

-All authentication settings are configured in the [auth]
+All authentication settings are configured in the [auth] section of your config.toml file.

-General Authentication Settings ([auth]
+General Authentication Settings ([auth])

 token_secret

-Strong secret key for signing JWTs (create with openssl rand -hex 32
+Strong secret key for signing JWTs (create with openssl rand -hex 32).
+This is a required field.

 session_lifetime

 Lifetime of user sessions in seconds.
-Default is 86400
+Default is 86400 (1 day).

 admin_emails